 Step 2: Cook the bhaji on low heat for 10 mins.
 Serve hot with bhakri / chapati.

 HOW TO MAKE RISHI CHI BHAJI (TRADITIONALLY)

-Some people also add peanuts, potatoes, sweet potatoes, etc. It is spiced up using green chilies and seasoned using pink salt, jaggery and coconut.
-Due to presence of colocasia leaves Jaggery is added to the recipe.
-Tamarind can be replaced using fresh curd.
+Some people also add peanuts, potatoes, sweet potatoes, etc. It is spiced up using green chilies and seasoned using pink salt, jaggery, and coconut.
+Due to colocasia leaves, jaggery is added to the recipe, and Tamarind can be replaced using fresh curd.

 It contains crucial phytonutrients which not only reduce inflammation but also help to boost immunity.
-High content of iron makes it ideal for treating anemia Oxidative strain caused by free radicals are taken care by antioxidants like beta carotene, lutein, zeaxanthin, etc.
+The high content of iron makes it ideal for treating anemia.
+Oxidative strain caused by free radicals is taken care of by antioxidants like beta carotene, lutein, zeaxanthin, etc.

 The significant amount of Vitamin A present in it is beneficial for improving vision.